Applications from international students are assessed on the basis of the applicant’s academic qualifications and proficiency in English.

 Applicants who undertook study in a language other than English will be required to show proficiency in English.
-The University accepts the International English Language Testing System (IELTS), the Pearson Test of English (PTE), the Test of English as a Foreign Language (TOEFL) and the Cambridge Advanced English (CAE).
+The University accepts both the International English Language Testing System (IELTS) and the Test of English as a Foreign Language (TOEFL).

-The University provided support services for international students including an orientation program, airport reception, assistance with temporary accommodation arrangements, a variety of academic support services and social activities.
+Support services for international students are provided through the International Office and include an orientation program, airport reception, assistance with temporary accommodation arrangements, and a variety of other support services.

-University policy allows for yearly increases in tuition fees and tuition fees are subject to change.
+University policy allows for yearly increases in tuition fees.
+Tuition fees are subject to change.